What is Foreign Exchange?

 The foreign exchange market is a decentralized and over-the-counter market where all currency exchange trades occur.
 It is the largest (in terms of trading volume) and the most liquid market in the world.
 On average, the daily volume of transactions on the forex market totals $5.1 trillion, according to the Bank of International Settlements’ Triennial Central Bank Survey (2016).

-The forex market is decentralized, and its major trading centers are located in major financial hubs around the world, including New York, London, Frankfurt, Tokyo, Hong Kong, Sydney.
+The forex market major trading centers are located in major financial hubs around the world, including New York, London, Frankfurt, Tokyo, Hong Kong, and Sydney.
 Due to this reason, foreign exchange transactions are executed 24 hours, five days a week (except weekends).
-Despite the decentralized nature of forex markets, the exchange rates offered in the market are the same among its participants as the arbitrage opportunities can arise otherwise.
+Despite the decentralized nature of forex markets, the exchange rates offered in the market are the same among its participants, as arbitrage opportunities can arise otherwise.

 The foreign exchange market is probably one of the most accessible financial markets.
 Market participants range from tourists and amateur traders to large financial institutions (including central banks) and multinational corporations.